 There are enough pieces of evidence now that the historical background of the hospitality industry will pull us back to prehistoric times.

-When the Roman used to travel, they sought pleasure leading to the development of early inns.
+When the Romans used to travel, they sought pleasure leading to the development of early inns.

 Before we move to the next era, let’s raise a question first.